linode/docs/docs/platform/disk-images/linode-images-new-manager/index.md

     ![Create an Image menu](images-create-image-menu.png "Create an Image menu.")

-3. Once you click the **Submit** button, your image will be frozen for later use.
+3. Once you click the **Create** button, your image will be frozen for later use.
 You can view the progress under the bell notifications at the top of the page.

     ![Image creation status under the bell notifications.](images-image-being-created.png "Image creation status under the bell notifications.")